denis-marchenkov/ultimate-cheatsheet/Delegates/README.md

 Now it gets better.
 Remember the common (and wrong) definition of value types in .NET?
 "Value types live on stack".

 More correct way to define it would be "Value types may live on stack if they are non static, local, not captured by anonymous function and not a field of a class.".
-Lets see what delegates have to say to that.
+Lets see what delegates have to say about that.

 In particular lets see how closures will behave.
 Closures are well known for capturing variables out of scope even when scope has finished its execution.

-Lets define a couple of value type variables and modify our our delegate for number multiplication so it points to slightly different function:
+Lets define a couple of value type variables and modify our delegate for number multiplication so it points to slightly different function:

 ```